 Some say that we can never have too many Snake clones and there may be some truth to that.
 Snake Cubed ain’t the first by far, and it won’t be the last.
 It is, however, one of few that takes the classic mobile game and adds a third dimension (along with a couple of other neat twists).
-Just keep in mind that my impressions are based off an alpha, meaning that everything is subject to change.
+Just keep in mind that my impressions are based on an alpha build, meaning that everything is subject to change.

 Instead of the dots (or balls) that most 2D Snake games use, you’ll be munching on mice here.
 That’s right, mice.
 Tiny cute innocent little creatures, just waiting to be devoured by a terrifying-looking snake.
 What a way to go, eh?
 On the other hand, no mice munching means no gameplay, so… fair tradeoff, I suppose.
 Not entirely sure why they [the mice] fall so slowly onto the cubes though, but on the other hand, their entire reason for being is to increase your score.

 The addition of a third dimension also brings several clever gameplay tweaks with it, like the ability to travel between cubes, pipes that serve a similar purpose, and even a cube with a hole in it.
 Don’t forget that any collision will end your game right there though – that’s still a thing.
 Oh, and the camera could do with some fine-tuning, as even with transparent cubes, I often had a hard time finding the right angle.
 Likely just a case of alpha being alpha though.